 We love your enthusiasm!
 Volunteers and mentors can apply via the registration form above!
 If you have any questions regarding the position, please contact us at firstname.lastname@example.org - Be sure to mention the specific position in the subject of the email.
 See you at the event!

 There is no hard limit, but we recommend teams be at most 4 people, as we only have prizes for 4 people per team.

 We'll have designated sleeping areas for hackers, but they will be on a first-come-first-serve basis.
 You're welcome and even encouraged to bring a sleeping bag!

 By sponsoring UGAHacks, your company will have the opportunity to inspire new programmers while also reaching out to and recruiting the rising stars of the tech industry.
-Please reach out to our sponsor chair for more information.
+Please look over the Sponsorship Packet and reach out to our sponsorship team for more information.